ezell38/Hello_CircuitPython/README.md

 ### Description & Code

 This assignment was to make it so the distance on the ultrasonic sensor corresponds with the color displayed on the Metro board.
+I did this by using the try function.

 ```python
 import adafruit_hcsr04